jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) For the purposes of this subpart,—
   (a) if the person is not a company, an amount of interest expenditure incurred in relation to an asset is included in the item expenditure in section DG 9(3)﻿(a):
   (b) if the person is a company other than a qualifying company, an amount of interest expenditure incurred in relation to an asset is apportioned under section DG 11:
-  (c) if the person is a qualifying company, they are treated for the purposes of this subpart as a person that is not a company:
+  (c) if the person is a qualifying company, they are treated for the purposes of this subpart as a person that is not a company.
-  (d) despite paragraphs (a) and (b), a person must apportion an amount of interest expenditure for the income year using the formula in section DG 9(2) and treat the amount of the interest expenditure as the item expenditure in section DG 9(3)﻿(a) to the extent to which—
-    (i) the interest expenditure is for disallowed residential property that is an asset; or (ii) the interest expenditure is for acquiring an ownership interest in, or to become a beneficiary of, an interposed residential property holder and the interposed residential property holder has an asset at any time during the income year.
+  (d)
 Exchange rate fluctuations
 (3) Interest expenditure does not include a deduction for an amount that arises only from movement in currency exchange rates.